freenas/freenas-docs/userguide/storage.rst

 to add the hot spare.

-.. danger:: When adding a spare disk to an encrypted pool, the passphrase and recovery key are reset.
+.. danger:: When adding a spare disk to an encrypted pool, the passphrase and recovery key are reset**.
 Click :guilabel:`Download Key` to download the new recovery key.
 To create a new passphrase, click :guilabel:`Create Passphrase`.